-Breeders are the place to look for a purebred dog, as well as “designer” mixed breeds, such as Labradoodles (Labrador Retriever/Poodle mix).
+Reputable breeders are the place to look for a purebred dog, as well as “designer” mixed breeds, such as Labradoodles (Labrador Retriever/Poodle mix).

 Rescue organizations literally rescue “homeless” dogs.
 Many come from animal shelters.
-Although some rescues have facilities where the animals are housed, most shelter their dogs temporarily in foster homes, at boarding facilities or veterinary offices.
+Although some rescues have facilities where the animals are housed, most shelter their dogs temporarily in foster homes, at boarding facilities, or veterinary offices.
 In these places the animals are screened and observed for health and behavioral problems.

 Animal shelters are funded and operated by a city, county, or a private organization (usually nonprofit).
 Shelters are a wonderful place to find an adult dog—and sometimes puppies are even available.

 Visiting an animal shelter can be depressing, with so many dogs kept in less-than-ideal conditions and confined in cages because of budgetary constraints and overcrowding.
 Many of the animals, fearful and in shock, will not exhibit exuberant personalities.
 But shelters can be a treasure trove of unpolished gems.
 Usually time can be spent with dogs outside of their cages, giving them an opportunity to show you how much love they can give.

 [Read: Best Friends: You and Your Dog]

 Breeders, shelters, and rescue organizations usually let prospective owners meet and interact with available dogs.
 If possible, try to visit the dog a couple of times to best gauge a dog’s temperament before making a decision.